General

 • With object storage, data is saved as an entire object.
 It is not possible to modify an object.
 For any changes, a new object is created.

-• With block storage, data is spilt into multiple fixed-sized blocks that are saved separately.
+• With block storage, data is split into multiple fixed-sized blocks that are saved separately.
 When you access your data, it is first "reassembled".
 When you modify data, the file system updates the specific blocks as needed.

 Is Object Storage exclusively managed via the Hetzner S3 API?